-English 200 Winter 2021
+English 200 Winter 2022

+Instructor: Dr. Nancy Dinan

+Office: CH 132

+Email: nancy.dinan@wku.edu

-Instructor: Dr. Nancy Dinan Office: 16C Email: nancy.dinan@wku.edu Office Hours: MWF 9-10 am and by appointment (
+Office Hours: TTh 9-10 am and by appointment, via recurring Zoom meeting

-Office Hours: MWF 9-10 am and by appointment (via recurring Zoom meeting this semester) Class Location: This is an online, asynchronous course.
+Class Location: This is an online, asynchronous course.

 Welcome

 Welcome to English 200, another intensive course in college-level writing, reading, and critical thinking.
 My hope is that you will find the course academically challenging, intellectually interesting, and personally satisfying.
 In this course, you will continue the inquiry, critical thinking, and writing that will assure your success at WKU.
 Moreover, I hope that you will establish some friendships in this class as you share ideas, work with each other in groups, and come to value the intellectual life as a conversation of differing views about interesting and significant problems.
 You will learn how to understand and (perhaps) even enjoy literature.
 You will discover how to critically evaluate literature, a process that can help you enjoy the text more fully.